How to Negotiate Salary for Your Next Career Move

 Posted by Dubbo Resume on 5 Jan 2025

-A salary negotiation can be an extremely difficult process, since it is about balancing what you believe you’re worth with what an employer thinks they’re able to pay.
-If it’s done right, it can be an enjoyable experience for both sides that results in a higher pay for the employee, as well as greater employee engagement in their work.
-Here’s how you can negotiate your salary confidently.
+A salary negotiation is difficult to talk about, because it involves balancing what you believe you’re worth with what the employer thinks they’ll be able to afford.
+If done properly it can be positive for both the employer and employee, which results in a greater salary for the employee, as well as greater employee engagement in their work.
+Here’s how to negotiate your salary confidently.

-• Before you make a salary offer take a look at market rates and industry standards to confirm that the salary you request is reasonable.
+• Before you negotiate your salary, research market rates and industry standards to make sure that your salary request is realistic.

-• Find out information by socializing with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Gather information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Create talking points ahead of time, including education & certifications as well as years of relevant experience, the results and achievements, unique skill set & qualifications, industry knowledge and training potential.
+• Plan your talk points ahead of time, including education & certification in the form of years of relevant work experiences, achievements and results and unique skills qualifications, industry knowledge and training opportunities.

-• In the course of negotiations, you should be assertive and confident, yet flexible and open.
-You should highlight tangible results you’ve had in your previous roles.
+• During negotiations, be assertive and confident, yet flexible and open.
+Highlight tangible results that you’ve achieved in your previous positions.

-• Maintain a positive mood throughout the conversation, and engage in active listening.
+• Maintain a positive mood throughout the conversation and be active in your listening.

 Do your research

-Prior to entering any salary negotiation, it’s important to conduct a thorough investigation of the market and standards in the industry to make sure your salary offer is reasonable.
-Some factors that can affect this include your experience degree, size of the company and geographical location. (?).
-One great way to gather information is through networking with your colleagues or those within your profession.
+Before you enter any salary negotiation, you need to conduct a thorough study of standard industry rates and market rates to ensure that your salary request is reasonable.
+The factors that could affect this include your experience level, company size and geographical location. (?).
+One great way to gather data is to connect with your colleagues or those in your chosen job field.

 Research Online

-With the help of internet-based resources like [LinkedIn Salary] (https http://www. linkedin. com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index.
-Htm) you can obtain a an additional perspective on the benchmarking range of salaries companies pay for the same job.
-This will give you an idea of the current market rate and a few other elements that are related to the position.
+With the aid of online resources, such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index.
+Htm) you will get a an additional perspective on the benchmarking range of salary companies pay for the same job.
+This gives you an idea of the current market rates and other facets of the job.

-Get insight from talking to colleagues who have been in similar roles or reaching out via professionals networks as well as brainstorming members of professional associations.
+Gain insight by speaking to acquaintances who have had similar roles or reaching out via the professional networks as well as brainstorming professionals in professional organizations.

-Preparing for a meeting is time well spent.
-You’ll be more confident when giving your argument if you are prepared with a specific set of talk points that you have outlined ahead of time.
+Preparing for any negotiation is always time well spent.
+You’ll feel more confident when giving your argument if you have a clearly defined set of talking points outlined before the deadline.

-Here are a few ideas of things that you could consider to include in your salary negotiation:
+Here are a few suggestions of items you might consider to include in your salary negotiation:

 • Certification and education